rakeshgangwar/beehive-mcp-server/docs/beehive-mcp-tools-documentation.md

 - `500 Internal Server Error` - If there's an issue connecting to the Beehive API

 **Test Cases:**
-- TODO: Verify successful retrieval of a specific Chain's details
+- ✅ Verified successful retrieval of a specific Chain's details - Returns detailed information about the specified chain
-- TODO: Test error handling when the Chain doesn't exist
+- ✅ Test error handling when the Chain doesn't exist - Returns a 404 error
-- TODO: Test error handling when Beehive is unavailable
+- ⚠️ Error handling when Beehive is unavailable - Returns a 500 error

 #### `create_chain`